 When an employee quits, an employer cannot use the post-termination defense to deny benefits.

 In the article, our California personal injury lawyers will explain:

 - 1. What is a post-termination claim?

-- 2. Post-termination claims for psychiatric injury
+- 2. What are post-termination claims for psychiatric injury?

 An injured worker would normally report and file a claim for California workers’ compensation benefits while he or she is still working.
 However, employees are sometimes fired or laid off.
 This can affect the ability of an employee to claim benefits.

 Benefits may be denied for an employee who reports a work-related injury after he or she has been fired or notified that he or she will be fired.
 This is referred to as the post-termination defense because an employer can use it to deny the injured worker benefits.